State Testing (SBA | WCAS)

 Smarter Balance Assessment (or SBA) and the Washington Comprehensive Assessment of Science (WCAS) are Washington state exams.
 They measure student skill in the areas of reading, writing and math.

-Grade 10 students take the Smarter Balanced Assessments in English Language Arts and Math.
+• Grade 10 students take the Smarter Balanced Assessments in English Language Arts and Math.

-Smarter Balance Assessment (SBA): The District will post test results into Skyward Family Access in June 2023.
+Smarter Balance Assessment (SBA): The District will post test results into Skyward Family Access in June 2024.
 Both the score and a PDF of the actual test report will be available.
-An email to families with more information will be sent as soon as it is available.
-WCAS (Science): Test results won’t be available until late August or September. |

 From the State of Washington